-Since 1983, Fenway Health has been an international pioneer in helping lesbians and gay men claim their rights to parenthood.
+Since 1983, Fenway Health has been an international pioneer in helping lesbians, gay men, bisexuals and transgender people become parents.
 Fenway was one of the first in the nation to offer alternative insemination services to lesbians.
-Today we continue to provide medical alternatives for achieving conception for the entire LGBT community, as well as a support network, education, and advocacy.
+Today we continue to provide medical alternatives for achieving conception for the entire LGBT community, couples and singles of any sexual orientation, as well as education, resources, support networks, and referrals.

 What is the Alternative Insemination (AI) Program?

 The AI Program at Fenway Health offers instruction for home-based, non-technical insemination as well as office inseminations performed by medical practitioners.
 Through thoughtful education, support from our staff, and optional support groups, women develop fertility awareness and learn about the various AI options.
 Our staff is available to help you work through the challenging yet rewarding issues and stresses involved in the AI experience.

 Fenway Health’s AI Program was founded in 1983 to support lesbians and single women to get pregnant and create families through alternative insemination.
 At that time, lesbians were often denied access to sperm banks, whose services were only available to married heterosexual couples.
 Although this is no longer true today, it continues to be our goal to provide high quality AI services to all LGBT and single people in a most supportive and accessible environment.

 There are several steps involved in Fenway’s Alternative AI Program, which serves those who are fertile and under the age of 44.